ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 #### Usage

-Altibase provides 6 messages logging properties such as the SERVER, SM, QP, RP, RP_CONFILICT, DR as follows.
+Altibase provides 6 messages logging properties such as the SERVER, SM, QP, RP, RP_CONFLICT, DR as follows.

 -   SERVER_MSGLOG_FLAG: Communication and server messages